benashford/redis-async/README.md

 Each function that implements a Redis command returns a channel, from which the result of that command can be read.
 These can be read like any other `core.async` channel, or one of the convenience functions/macros can be used instead; the main difference between the convenience options and anything else is that they ensure conventions are in place (e.g. it allows a Redis operation to return nil, usually you cannot send nil through a `core.async` channel).

+*IMPORTANT* Each channel should be fully consumed, otherwise a connection may become stuck.

 ## Still to-do

 1. Utility readers for idiomatic reading.